blackheaven/blackheaven.github.io/content/2023-11-22_tdd-optimizing-for-inputs-outputs.md

 On the negative side:

 * I have overdone it (more than 120 times)
-* When I do it, I tend to not be patient
+* When I do it, I tend to be impatient and prescriptive

 I'll use it to illustrate my point, which is: there are two ways to optimize a piece of code in TDD, for outputs or for inputs.